pechera/php-form/README.md

 ### PHP scripts allow you to send form data to email / telegram / webhook or locally

+email.php - Send form data to email.
+Enter your email in setup section. telegram.php - Send form data to telegram Bot.
+Enter Bot API Token and your user id in setup section. webhook.php - Send form data in url query params to webhook with GET method.

 #### How to setup